hengyoush/kyanos/docs/watch.md

 The second section contains the **request and response content**, split into Request and Response parts.
 Content exceeding 1024 bytes is truncated, but you can adjust this limit using the `--max-print-bytes` option.

-## How to Discover Requests and Responses of Interest {#how-to-filter}
+## How to Filter Requests and Responses ? {#how-to-filter}

-By default, `kyanos` captures all request-responses for the protocols it currently supports.
+By default, `kyanos` captures all traffic for the protocols it currently supports.
 However, in many scenarios, you might need to filter more precisely.
-For example, you may want to focus on requests sent to a specific remote port, those related to a certain process or container, or queries tied to specific Redis commands or HTTP paths.
-Below are the ways to use `kyanos` options to find the request-responses you're interested in.
+For example, you may want to focus on requests sent to a specific remote port, or related to a certain process or container, or queries tied to specific Redis commands or HTTP paths.
+Below are the ways to use `kyanos` options to filter request-responses you're interested in.

 ### Filtering by IP and Port